-Copyright: © 2019 Gholib G et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Copyright: © 2020 Gholib G et al. This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Data associated with the article are available under the terms of the Creative Commons Zero "No rights reserved" data waiver (CC0 1.0 Public domain dedication).

-How to cite this article: Gholib G, Wahyuni S, Akmal M et al. The validation of a commercial enzyme-linked immunosorbent assay and the effect of freeze-thaw cycles of serum on the stability of cortisol and testosterone concentrations in Aceh cattle [version 1; peer review: 1 approved] F1000Research 2019, 8:1220 (https://doi.org/10.12688/f1000research.19804.1)
+How to cite this article: Gholib G, Wahyuni S, Akmal M et al. The validation of a commercial enzyme-linked immunosorbent assay and the effect of freeze-thaw cycles of serum on the stability of cortisol and testosterone concentrations in Aceh cattle [version 2; peer review: 1 approved, 1 approved with reservations] F1000Research 2020, 8:1220 (https://doi.org/10.12688/f1000research.19804.2)